-"Systems."
-Here basic structural engineering concepts are presented.
-This is not a shortcut to a structural engineering license but it does provide a good understanding of what the structural engineer will do when using cross-bracing or beam sizing to make a building withstand the vertical and horizontal loads it will experience.
+The manual is divided into five sections.
+The first section, labeled good understanding of what the structural engineer will do when using cross-bracing or beam sizing to make a building withstand the vertical and horizontal loads it will experience.
 This section also includes important information about painting steel, fireproofing, and the preparation of the steel.
 If you are a construction observer, this section will help you do your job better.